 We have eaten at the Tsavo Bakehouse.
 This got very busy very fast on the event day.
-The food, although self service, was incredibly good.
+The food, although self-service, was incredibly good.
 Masai coffee house mostly serves sandwiches.
 The giraffes used to be next to it.
 Although smelly it was nice to look at them while having your lunch.
-They have since moved and I would chose the bakehouse over here.
+They have since moved and I would choose the bakehouse over here.
 The Safari café is very good for food.
 You order at the till and food is brought to your table.
 It has been tasty and hot in the past.
-You can also grab food at the indoor play area and outdoors at ¡Caramba!, which is weather dependant.
+You can also grab food at the indoor play area and outdoors at ¡Caramba!, which is weather dependent.

 Take a Picnic?